Today, we’re going to probe into the Kindle Fire , an incredibly versatile and highly affordable tablet from the mighty Amazon.

-What are the differences between the models, and how am I supposed to be able to tell them apart?
+We’ll break down the differences between the models, and how am I supposed to be able to tell them apart?
 In this article we’ll go through the different models and find out these answers for you.

-Kindle Fire Tablets; a Comprehensive List
+Kindle Fire Tablets: A Comprehensive List

 - 2011 – Kindle Fire 7″ (First Generation Device)